silexlabs/Cocktail/demo/simple-webapp/readme.txt

 iOS application installation
 There are two ways to install an Ad-Hoc ipa file: via iTunes or over the air (OTA) In each case, you need to have a provisionning file which links your app to your devices.
-This means you cannot install the ipa on devices for which you do not have the UIID, unless you use TestFlight (http://testflightapp.com), or have a jailbroken iDevice.
+This means you cannot install the ipa on devices for which you do not have the UDID (User Device ID), unless you have a jailbroken iDevice.
+We recommend using TestFlight (http://testflightapp.com) for beta tests.

 iTunes installation
 * To install the application on an iOS device, drag and drop the ipa and provisionning files on iTunes, and then sync the "Cocktail Demo" app on your device.